chadthecoder/NetworkPongGame/README.md

 cd build
 make

+if linux can run "sh make.sh for client and server"

 # Do not install SDL2 on debian if trying to build from sdl2 github

 Self-explanatory, breaks sdl2 image linking